outpaddling/LPJS/README.md

 ## Status

 We're just getting started here, laying out the framework and prioritizing development phases.

+Development will not proceed quickly as we're carefully deliberating the design and implementation of each new feature to ensure the highest possible code quality.

 We anticipate having a minimal working batch system in place sometime in 2022.
 Stay tuned...

 ## Description